Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-remote-access.md

 12. Save the configuration by clicking \[Save\].

 13. You're all done!
-You can now access the Pioreactor UI anywhere at `http://some_address.ngrok.io`
+You can now access the Pioreactor UI anywhere at `http://some_address.ngrok.io`.
+The username and password are the same you added to your yaml file above.

 ### Custom domain (if using Pro plan)